NuvaRing

 -

 NuvaRing has been proven to be 98% effective in preventing pregnancy when used properly.
-To be most effective, it must be inserted correctly, so it stays in place for three weeks.
+To be most effective, it must be inserted correctly, so it stays in place for 3 weeks.
 It can sometimes get dislodged by intercourse or other activities such as straining when you go to the toilet for a bowel movement, so you should regularly check that it is still in place.

 If your NuvaRing does come out for any reason, put a new one in as soon as possible.
 You may need to use additional contraception for a while to ensure that you are still protected from getting pregnant.
 If in doubt, speak to your doctor or pharmacist.